-My first blog comes on the anniversary week 1996 of my mother’s passing.
+My first blog post comes on the anniversary week 1996 of my mother’s passing.

 Terri was one tough lady.
 Always spoke her mind.
 She was a small town girl from Swan River Mb.
 She spent time in foster homes.
 She married young, had three wonderful boys ( and the grey hair to prove it ).
 Divorced, worked slinging beer at a biker bar, got her G.E.D. and completed a secretary course at the community college.
 She loved sports, competed in archery, played baseball, curled and bowled.
 She followed hockey, baseball, curling, football and the Olympics.
 A true Manitoban, she liked her bingo.
 She loved her family.